 What is Insecticidal Soap?

-The remedy is basically a natural pest control method using potassium salts of fatty acids to kill small, soft-bodied insects and related pests.
+The remedy is a natural pest control method that uses potassium salts of fatty acids to kill small, soft-bodied insects and related pests.

 The soap suffocates the pests by clogging their breathing holes and damaging their cell membranes.
-It works on contact, so you have to spray the critters directly to be effective.
+It works on contact, so you must spray the critters directly to be effective.

-The good news is that it’s non-toxic to humans and breaks down quickly in the environment.
+The good news is that it is non-toxic to humans and breaks down quickly in the environment.

 How Does It Work?